Introduction

 Running the Anonymous Window

-Choose “Open Execute Anonymous Window” from the “Debug” menu in the Developer Console.
-You can use this capability to execute Apex code snippets directly in Salesforce.
+Pick “Open Execute Anonymous Window” from the Developer Console’s “Debug” menu.
+With this feature, you can run Apex code snippets right in Salesforce.

 Executing Command